Canonical domains for coadjoint orbits: Appendix: The domain of the complexified Liouville vector field

 The conclusion is that

 and therefore the complexification of $\beta$ is defined in $\cB$.

 To discuss topological properties of $\cB$ we use the viewpoint of complex homogeneous spaces on (\ref{eq:quasiproj-orbit}).
 We may take $\GG^\C$ to be a linear algebraic group.
 Then the Iwasawa map is a morphism from an algebraic to a projective variety.
-Because $\KK^\C$ is an algebraic group $X^*$ is a Zariski open, and so its inverse image $\cA$ is.
+Because $\KK^\C$ is an algebraic group $X^*$ is a Zariski open subset, and so is its inverse image $\cA$.
 The reasoning for $-\theta(\cA)$ is the same once we replace the parabolic subgroup $\mathrm{P}$ by its opposite $\theta(\mathrm{P})$.
-Therefore $\cB$ is Zariski open and in particular connected.
+Therefore, $\cB$ is a Zariski open subset and in particular it is connected.

 By construction $\cA$ is saturated by $\KK^\C$-orbits.
 The same applies to $-\theta(\cA)=\KK^\C(x+\overline{\nn})$.
 Hence $\cB$ is saturated by orbits of $\KK^\C$.